ray1729/clj-slack-demo/doc/overview.md

 You just need to customize the app-name on the highlighted line.

-???
-TODO: Would be good to get this out of project.clj

 ---

-### Deploy and start app
+### Pieces 5/5: Build, deploy and start the Heroku app

-Deploy:
+Build and deploy:
 ```bash
 lein ring uberjar
 lein heroku deploy-uberjar